nyudlts/ultraviolet/docs/getting-started/dev-docker-setup.md

   ```sh
   invenio-cli install --pre --development
   ```
-6. If you have used the Invenio Framework before, this is a good time to make sure that you do not have old images or running containers.
-(Check [Docker troubleshooting tips]({{ 'tips-and-gotchas/docker' | absolute_url }}) for helpful commands).

 10. If you have used the Invenio Framework before, this is a good time to make sure that you do not have old images or running containers.
 (Check [Docker troubleshooting tips]({{ 'tips-and-gotchas/docker' | absolute_url }}) for helpful commands).

 11. Build application services (database, search, cache) and setup the application for running
   ```sh